Getting gender equity on the bargaining agenda.

 1. 1.

 Stand for election for the national committees, Council and/or elected leadership positions.
-Operating at the national level will allow you to be at the decision-making table when the National Industrial Strategy is reviewed and developed.
+Working and engaging at the national level will allow you to be at the decision-making table when the National Industrial Strategy is reviewed and developed.

 2. 2.